eclipse-zenoh/zenoh-pico/docs/config.rst

 Scouting
 -----------

-Scouting is used when a node isn't provided without connect or listen endpoint.
+Scouting is used when a node isn't provided with a connect or listen endpoint.

 Defines if and how the node will do the scouting.